 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waxing Gibbous.
-Today we will have 11 hours and 50 minutes of sun.
-The solar transit will be at 1:36 pm and the length of time the moon will be visible will be 13 hours and 8 minutes.
+The lunar phase is a Waning Gibbous.
+Today we will have 12 hours and 45 minutes of sun.
+The solar transit will be at 1:26 pm and the length of time the moon will be visible will be 12 hours and 26 minutes.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 5.2 ft, 1.0 ft, 5.2 ft and 0.7 ft.
+The tidal coefficient today is 91.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 83 to end the day with a tidal coefficient of 75.
+The tide heights today are 6.6 ft, -0.3 ft, 7.2 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for St. Marys which is of 7.9 ft and a minimum height of -1.6 ft.

 The solunar fishing calendar in St. Marys tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: